1. Purpose of policy

 - the appointment or designation of at least one person for compliance reporting, unless otherwise recorded in the Register this person will be the Cost Centre Manager;

-- reviewing and updating each obligation at least annually as part of the compliance reporting process and identifying new obligations or changes in obligations by monitoring legislation or advice from staff;
+- reviewing and updating each obligation at least quarterly as part of the compliance reporting process and identifying new obligations or changes in obligations by monitoring legislation or advice from staff;

 - assisting with the organisation and coordination of risk assessments, internal audits and compliance reviews that involve their cost centre; and